This is the featured image of the Subway Series: Station and Train blog article.

 Green Line Voice

-This sound is sort of the hook of my tune.
+This sound is the hook of my tune.
 I used it in several places and did several different things to it.
-In the beginning, it’s transposed down and filtered with some automation of the cutoff.
-Later on, I chopped it up into stutters, mixed it with a bit crushed version, and sent it to my reverb return with a highpass filter before it.
+Initially, it's transposed down and filtered with some automation of the cutoff.
+Later on, I chopped it up into stutters, mixed it with a bit-crushed version, and sent it to my reverb return with a highpass filter before it.

 Google.
 Green T